ArmourPeak/ArmourDeploy-Release/README.md

 	--noverify - Supresses the captcha presented when using the --erase option only.
 Use this for unattended erase workflows.
 Implied if no user is logged in to perform the challenge.

-	--osname, -n - (Required) - Name of the macOS Installer to use (ie. bigsur, catalina, highsierra).
+	--osname, -n - (Required) - Name of the macOS Installer to use (ie. bigsur, catalina, mojave, highsierra).
 Required for --action install, --action cache, and --action status actions.

 	--showcancel - Show the cancel button in the UI.
 The cancel button will always be shown during an --erase operation, but is optional for an install/upgrade.